HSJung93/old.blog/_posts/2022-06-24-redis-operation.md

 // 2) "World"
 ```

-## `SMEMBERS key`
+## 3. SMEMBERS key

-Returns all the members of the set value stored at key.
+-Returns all the members of the set value stored at key.

-This has the same effect as running SINTER with one argument key.
+-This has the same effect as running SINTER with one argument key.

+### 3.1.
+Time complexity

-### Time complexity: O(N) where N is the set cardinality.
+- O(N) where N is the set cardinality

-### Return
+### 3.2.
+Return

-Array reply: all elements of the set.
+- Array reply: all elements of the set.

+## Reference

 <https://redis.io/commands/scard/>